Francessco121/Discore/docs/guides/voice/connections.md

 > [!WARNING]
 > Each guild may only have one active voice connection with your application at a time.

+> [!NOTE]
+> Voice connections require the [`OnVoiceStateUpdate`](xref:Discore.WebSocket.IDiscordGateway.OnVoiceStateUpdate) Gateway event and as such the shard must be started with the [`GuildVoiceStates`](xref:Discore.WebSocket.GatewayIntent.GuildVoiceStates) Gateway intent.
+Voice connections will otherwise never connect!

 ## Create a Voice Connection
 To create a voice connection for a guild, simply instantiate a new [`DiscordVoiceConnection`](xref:Discore.Voice.DiscordVoiceConnection):